 This card is subject to AMEX’s one sign up bonus per lifetime rule.
 To read more about that, check out this article from Doctor of Credit.
 AMEX also has added this stipulation to their cards:

-The link we have for this card currently has a 60,000-mile bonus once you spend $2,000 on purchases in the first three months from account opening and a $50 statement credit if you make a Delta purchase within the first three months.
+The link we have for this card currently has a 60,000-mile bonus once you spend $2,000 on purchases in the first three months from account opening, plus an additional 10,000 Bonus Miles after the first anniversary of card membership.

-That’s as high as a public offer that’s been available, while some targeted offers have gone up to 75,000 mules.
+That’s as high as a public offer that’s been available, while some targeted offers have gone up to 75,000 miles.
 I’m still comfortable with saying this is a strong offer for the card.

 Spending Bonus Categories

-The Gold Delta SkyMiles card earns 2X points on Delta purchases including flights booked on Delta.com, SkyClub membership or passes, Delta Vacations packages, seat upgrades, or in-flight purchases like food, beverages, and audio headsets.
-The card earns one point per dollar for all other types of spending.
+The Gold Delta SkyMiles card earns 2X points on Delta purchases, including flights booked on Delta.com, SkyClub membership or passes, Delta Vacations packages, seat upgrades, or in-flight purchases like food, beverages, and audio headsets.
+The card earns two points per dollar for purchases at US supermarkets and restaurants worldwide.
+You’ll earn one point for all other types of spending.

 No Foreign Transaction Fees